Danikc8/LING-508-final/documents/API-documentation.md

 "English Translation": "heart"
 ```

-There will also be a button for hearing the pronunciation of the word.

 The API can be called directly without the UI, using a POST request.
 The endpoint is http://localhost:5000/parse.
 The POST request must contain a JSON body with the "word" key, for example:

 ```